php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

         }
     }

 The first argument passed to the `hasOne` method is the name of the related model.
 Once the relationship is defined, we may retrieve the related record using Eloquent's dynamic properties.
-Dynamic properties allow you to access relationship methods as if they were properties defined on the model:
+Dynamic properties allow you to access relationship functions as if they were properties defined on the model:

     $phone = User::find(1)->phone;